guttih/distrosOld/code/cpp/tests/README.md

  ### Installing GoogleTest

+**I think this section is obsolete because I've create a gpepper snippet to do this**

 Before you can use GoogleTest, you will need to install GoogleTest on your system, if you haven't already done that.